 edX vs Coursera: Instructors

 Course instructors are the backbone of a learning institute.
-Apart from experience, the instructors should be able to induce curiosity, keep learners engaged, and must explain even the toughest topics in an easily digestible manner.
+In addition to experience, instructors should be able to induce curiosity, keep learners engaged, and explain even the toughest topics in an easily digestible manner.

 Instructors: edX

 EdX instructors are subject matter experts and academics who bring their expertise and research to their course content.
-You’ll find a small intro about the instructor’s career, experience, and expertise in the instructor bio section.
+The instructor bio section provides a brief introduction to the instructor’s career, experience, and expertise.

 Instructors: Coursera

-Since Coursera too has partnered with reputed universities and organizations, their instructors are leading professionals with expertise in their subject matter.
-Apart from topic knowledge, these instructors bring personal tips and practical experience so that learners get the most out of the learning programs.
+Since Coursera has also partnered with reputed universities and organizations, its instructors are leading professionals with expertise in their subject matter.
+In addition to topic knowledge, these instructors bring personal tips and practical experience so that learners get the most out of the learning programs.

 Pricing & Membership